-Criminal Attorney Lauren Scardella Vigorously Defends Clients Against Harassment Charges in Middlesex County, Mercer County, Monmouth County, and Burlington County, NJ
+Criminal Attorneys Aydelotte & Scardella Law LLC Vigorously Defend Clients Against Harassment Charges in Middlesex County, Mercer County, and Monmouth County, NJ

-At the Law Offices of Lauren E. Scardella in Hamilton, NJ, I am a Lawrence harassment lawyer who has successfully defended hundreds of criminal cases, including charges of harassment, simple assault, and other assault & threat crimes.
-I recognize the potentially fine line between discord within a relationship that results in insensitive communications and more serious acts that may constitute criminal harassment.
-NJ harassment charges can arise from any number of circumstances, and I will carefully analyze the facts of each case to form a strong and strategic defense designed to mitigate the charges and help you avoid criminal conviction if at all possible.
-When I represent a client, I make sure that I get to know the client personally in order to more effectively negotiate on their behalf with the prosecution and argue their case in court if necessary.
+At Aydelotte & Scardella Law LLC in Hamilton, NJ, we are Lawrence harassment lawyers who have successfully defended hundreds of criminal cases, including charges of harassment, simple assault, and other assault & threat crimes.
+We recognize the potentially fine line between discord within a relationship that results in insensitive communications and more serious acts that may constitute criminal harassment.
+NJ harassment charges can arise from any number of circumstances, and we will carefully analyze the facts of each case to form a strong and strategic defense designed to mitigate the charges and help you avoid criminal conviction if at all possible.
+When we represent a client, we make sure that we get to know the client personally in order to more effectively negotiate on their behalf with the prosecution and argue their case in court if necessary.

 Types of Harassment Charges in Trenton, NJ

 Under N.J.S.A.
 2C:33-4, harassment can occur when a person makes a communication or communications either anonymously or at extremely inconvenient hours, or using offensively coarse language, or in any other manner that is likely to cause annoyance or alarm to the individual receiving the communication.